The Diamond Circle: Iceland Travel Guide

 Dimmuborgir

-Hverfjall crater
+Hverfjall Crater

 Hverfjall, Volcano craterA huge crater just northeast of Dimmuborgir.
-There are 2 ways to reach the rim of the crater and you must keep to the marked paths when visiting this surreal crater.
+There are two ways to reach the rim of the crater and you must keep to the marked paths when visiting this surreal crater.
 To repeat a cliche, you’ll think you are on the moon.

 Hverfjall aka Hverfell is a tephra cone or tuff ring volcano and erupted some 2500 years ago.
 It’s a short drive south from Reykjahlíð.
 Just drive south a few minutes until you reach crossroads 9 (see map).